egtann/zinc/README.md

 All methods takes a callback as their last parameter.
 The callback is called with a Javascript `Error` (if any) and then the response.

-* `zinc.orders` - create, retrieve, refund and list charges
+* `zinc.orders` - create, retrieve, and cancel orders
    * `.create(order)` - [create an order](https://zinc.io/docs#placing-order)
    * `.retrieve(order)` - [retrieve an order](https://zinc.io/docs#order-object) by order id
    * `.cancel(order_id)` - [cancel an order](https://zinc.io/docs#cancelling-order)